firecow/ratnation/readme.md

 Consists of three different applications to operate

 ### ratcouncil
-A service discovery application, used by ratkings and ratlings, must be exposed to all ratlings and ratkings
+A service discovery application, used by ratkings and ratlings

 ### ratking
-Controlplane application starting rathole servers, must be exposed to all ratlings
+Controlplane application starting rathole servers, must be reachable for all ratlings

 ### ratling
-Dataplane application managing rathole clients and traefik proxies, can be completely isolated.
+Dataplane application managing rathole clients and traefik proxies, can be completely isolated

+### encryption
+Since reverse tunnel and proxy encryption isn't implemented yet, it's highly recommended that network traffic encryption is handled via other mechanisms (eg. [Nebula](https://github.com/slackhq/nebula) or VPN), unless you are absolutely sure your traffic will stay in-house

 ## Quickstart